Quantum Kramers-Henneberger Transformation: Introduction

 \section{Introduction}

-The Nobel Prize in Physics recognized in 2023 the achievements reached by the field of atto-science (AS)~\cite{Agostini_Nobel_2024,Krausz_Nobel_2024,Huillier_Nobel_2024}, where an ultrafast laser pulse can be used to induce non-linear dynamics in a target atom, molecule or solid material~\cite{Dra23,JKP11}.
-In its traditional formulation, matter is treated quantum-mechanically to capture fundamental aspects of its dynamics, such as optical tunneling~\cite{keldysh_ionization_1965}, and multi-electron ionization processes~\cite{ABC19,Krausz2009,MF15,MF16,figueirademorissonfaria_it_2020} in which the electronic motion plays a prominent role.
+The Nobel Prize in Physics recognized in 2023 the achievements reached by atto-science (AS)~\cite{Agostini_Nobel_2024,Krausz_Nobel_2024,Huillier_Nobel_2024}, where an ultrafast laser pulse can be used to induce non-linear dynamics in a target atom, molecule or solid material~\cite{Dra23,JKP11}.~In such processes, the motion of electrons plays a prominent role, and their position is traditionally treated quantum-mechanically to capture fundamental aspects of their dynamics, including optical tunneling~\cite{keldysh_ionization_1965}, phase coherence~\cite{Wituschek2020}, and multi-electron ionization processes~\cite{Krausz2009,MF15,MF16,figueirademorissonfaria_it_2020}.

 Regarding the electromagnetic (EM) field, the physics of intense laser-matter interactions was initially based on multiphoton processes, studied via high-order perturbation theory where both matter and light were treated quantum mechanically.
-With the advent of chirped pulse amplified lasers~\cite{Mourou2019,Strickland2019} producing ultra-intense and ultra-short coherent laser pulses, the need for a quantum electrodynamics (QED) description of the electromagnetic fields lost relevance~\cite{JKP11,ABC19}.
-Contemporary AS and, more generally, ultrafast laser physics~\cite{Agostini_Nobel_2024,Krausz_Nobel_2024,Huillier_Nobel_2024}, commonly use the classical description of EM fields while keeping a full quantum description of the material system~\cite{Bra09}.
-This is sufficient to understand and control~\cite{lewenstein-principles-2008}, the physical principles behind high-harmonic generation (HHG)~\cite{corkum_plasma_1993,krause_high-order_1992,kulander_dynamics_1993,lewenstein-theory-1994}, electron-impact ionization (EII), above-threshold ionization (ATI)~\cite{Krausz2009}, or multielectron ionization~\cite{ABC19} in atoms, molecules, and `simple' solids~\cite{vampa_linking_2015,vampa_semiclassical_2015,vampa_observation_2018,ghimire_generation_2012,ghimire_observation_2011,ghimire_high-harmonic_2019}.
-This approach is also applied in current attempts to characterize quantum materials with attosecond resolution, such as high-$T_c$ superconductors~\cite{ABB22}, Mott insulators or charge-density waves~\cite{TZV24,ZTV24}.
+With the advent of chirped pulse amplified lasers~\cite{Mourou2019,Strickland2019} producing ultra-intense and ultra-short coherent laser pulses, the need for a quantum electrodynamics (QED) description of the electromagnetic fields lost relevance~\cite{JKP11,ABC19,ashida2021cavity}.~Contemporary AS and, more generally, ultrafast laser physics~\cite{Agostini_Nobel_2024,Krausz_Nobel_2024,Huillier_Nobel_2024}, commonly use the classical description of EM fields while keeping a full quantum description of the material system~\cite{Bra09}.
+This is sufficient to understand and control~\cite{lewenstein-principles-2008}, the physical principles behind high-harmonic generation (HHG)~\cite{corkum_plasma_1993,krause_high-order_1992,kulander_dynamics_1993,lewenstein-theory-1994}, electron-impact ionization (EII), above-threshold ionization~\cite{Krausz2009}, or multielectron ionization~\cite{ABC19} in atoms, molecules~~\cite{vampa_linking_2015,vampa_semiclassical_2015}, and `simple' solids~\cite{vampa_linking_2015,vampa_semiclassical_2015,ghimire_high-harmonic_2019} in correspondence with experimental observations~\cite{vampa_observation_2018,ghimire_generation_2012,ghimire_observation_2011}.
+This classical approach is also followed in current attempts to characterize quantum materials with attosecond resolution, such as high-$T_c$ superconductors~\cite{ABB22}, Mott insulators or charge-density waves~\cite{TZV24,ZTV24}.